Who can enter?

 If capacity is reached before the event, on the day entry will not be available.

-Entry to this fully supported event includes regular rest stops with drinks and snacks, a fully signed route, medical cover, training app, event T-shirt and a hot meal at Canterbury (the halfway point for 55km hikers) and at the Dover Castle finish.
+Entry to this fully supported event includes regular rest stops with drinks and snacks, a fully signed route, medical cover, training app, event T-shirt and a hot meal at Canterbury (for 35km and 55km hikers) and at the Wye Village Hall finish (for 25km and 55km hikers).

 Much of the entry fee goes towards running the event and making sure that you have an enjoyable and safe experience.
 Therefore, we ask that you pledge to raise at least £100 sponsorship for your challenge (after all, it’s no easy feat to hike all that way!)
 Alternatively, if you'd rather not ask your friends and family to sponsor you, we hope you might consider making a personal donation towards the care we provide.
 This can be done at any time on our website, by phoning the Supporter Relations team on 01227 782062 (9am-4pm, Mon-Fri), or on the day of the event.